ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 Tanstack will sort children within each parent row by the same column that the parent is being sorted by.
 So, it will not be possible to sort children by a different column value than the one its parent is sorted by.

+### Selection

+One scenario worth calling out is the situation where a parent row is present with no children, and the user has a selection mode set such that selecting a parent should select its children.
+In such a scenario where the parent is selected, the children will _not_ be selected upon opening the parent.
+This is the same for when a group row is expanded and a user decided to use the toggle event to load even more data into the table that would introduce more rows under the group.
+The `Table` will make no attempt to decipher when and when not to select rows that have been introduced through another call to `setData`.

 ### ARIA

 A parent row would have the same ARIA expectations of any child row, with the additional need to supply the `aria-expanded` attribute when it is expanded.